hirosystems/stacks-subnets/docs/init.md

 ## Service User

 All Linux startup configurations assume the existence of a "stacks" user and group.
-They must be created before attempting to use these scripts.
+Users and groups must be created before attempting to use these scripts.
 The MacOS configuration assumes stacks-blockchain will be set up for the current user.

 ## Configuration